 If you don’t specifically know who you’re giving your email to and what they’re planning on doing with it, your safest bet is to pass on the offer.
 One reason for that is the potential for email scams.

 Identity fraud from email is a growing trend.
-The total number of phishing attacks (The act of sending an e-mail to a user falsely claiming to be an established legitimate enterprise in an attempt to scam the user.) increased by 59% from 2011 to 2012.
+The total number of phishing attacks (the act of sending an email to a user falsely claiming to be an established legitimate enterprise in an attempt to scam the user) increased by 59% from 2011 to 2012.
 And the growth of phishing attacks continued to rise in 2013 and beyond.

 Having just your email may not directly lead to identity fraud, however, it’s the first step.
-The email that you give to a retailer gets fed into a large database, especially with corporate companies.
+The email you give to a retailer gets fed into a large database, especially with corporate companies.
 Once it’s in a database, access to your email address typically increases—oftentimes from companies that have offers you didn’t opt into.

 All it takes is the creation of one spam email that looks as if it’s from your bank or utility company, and you’re in trouble.